Artrage/artrage-music/README.md

 ## FEATURES
 Existing Features
 1. The app in general
-a.
-Sweep-to-bottom feature in the main menu – grey-to-burgundy
+•	Sweep-to-bottom feature in the main menu – grey-to-burgundy
-b.
-General layout and color scheme are the same in all pages for synergy and
+•	General layout and color scheme are the same in all pages for synergy and
-c.
-Active section and subsection are highlighted a darker shade of grey
+•	Active section and subsection are highlighted a darker shade of grey
-d.
-Active links in the left menu are highlighted burgundy
+•	Active links in the left menu are highlighted burgundy
-e.
-Custom made PayPal donate button changes from grey to burgundy on hover to match the top menu
+•	Custom made PayPal donate button changes from grey to burgundy on hover to match the top menu
-f.
-Ease-in 3 second delay effect is used in the logo image
+•	Ease-in 3 second delay effect is used in the logo image
-g.
-Ease-in 2 second delay effect is used in the social media icons
+•	Ease-in 2 second delay effect is used in the social media icons
-h.
-All external links open in a new tab
+•	All external links open in a new tab
-i.
-Images’ opacity changes on hover on all pages where images serve as links
+•	Images’ opacity changes on hover on all pages where images serve as links
-j.
-Three Google fonts are used:  Bebas Neue in the heading, Montserrat in titles, and Oxygen in other areas
+•	Three Google fonts are used:  Bebas Neue in the heading, Montserrat in titles, and Oxygen in other areas
-k.
-Unique favicon is used
+•   Unique favicon is used throughout

 2. Music
 a.
 Each album is available to stream from an online service